Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Set up a remote site

-At this stage, you will create and set up an infrastructure for a remote site of a typical corporate data center.
-It will include an IPsec gateway, a VM, a network, and a subnet.
+In this step, you will set up a remote data center infrastructure,. including an IPsec gateway, a VM, a network, and a subnet.

 -